From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Experiments

 \subsubsection{Feature Distribution}

-To explain the classifier’s effectiveness, we quantify feature distributions across all layers and sub-modules for member and non-member samples.
-Figure~\ref{fig:feature_distribution_k} shows the eight features with the largest discrepancies.
-Member samples exhibit smaller Abs\_Mean and Row\_Mean\_Max, indicating lower gradient magnitudes due to higher data familiarity, along with higher Sparsity, smaller Std and Row\_Mean\_Std, reflecting more concentrated and stable gradients.
-They also maintain a consistently higher 10p\_Ratio, occupying the core of gradient propagation.
-For locations Row\_Ecc and Col\_Ecc, member samples cluster at lower values, while non-members shift higher, suggesting that member-related parameters lie more centrally in weight matrices.
+Figure~\ref{fig:feature_distribution_k} illustrates the eight features with the largest member–non-member discrepancies across all layers and sub-modules.
+Member samples show lower Abs\_Mean and Row\_Mean\_Max, higher Sparsity, lower Std and Row\_Mean\_Std, and higher 10p\_Ratio, indicating smaller, more concentrated, and more stable gradients closer to the propagation core.
+They also have lower Row\_Ecc and Col\_Ecc, suggesting that member-related parameters are more centrally located in weight matrices.

-We collect sub-features with the largest distribution differences between the two sample types and analyze their overall distribution patterns.
-Figure~\ref{fig:feature_difference_stats} show that discriminative sub-features are predominantly concentrated in low layers, while middle and high layers contribute far less.
-Among sub-modules, attention-related modules are the main sources of discriminative features, with obvious differences in contribution across modules.
-In terms of gradient features, grad\_sparsity exhibits the strongest discriminative power, significantly outperforming other indicators.
+Figure~\ref{fig:feature_difference_stats} shows that sub-features with the largest distribution differences are concentrated in lower layers, while middle and higher layers contribute far less.
+Attention-related sub-modules dominate the discriminative features, with clear variation across modules.
+Among gradient features, grad\_sparsity is by far the most discriminative.